Hello, Hello Brazil!

 External links

-- Hello, Hello Brazil! at IMDb
+• Hello, Hello Brazil! at IMDb Edit this at Wikidata

 Further reading

-- Bryan McCann, Hello, Hello Brazil: Popular Music in the Making of Modern Brazil (Durham: Duke University Press, 2004)
+• Bryan McCann, Hello, Hello Brazil: Popular Music in the Making of Modern Brazil (Durham: Duke University Press, 2004)